amplitude/amplitude-dev-center/docs/experiment/sdks/android-sdk.md

 ### Start

-Start the SDK by getting flag configurations from the server and fetching remote evaluation variants for the user.
+Start the Experiment SDK to get flag configurations from the server and fetch remote evaluation variants for the user.
 The SDK is ready once the returned future resolves.

 ```kotlin
 fun start(user: ExperimentUser? = null): Future<ExperimentClient>